sebnitu/vrembem/docs/_packages/drawer.md

 * `drawer:opened` Emits when the drawer has opened.
 * `drawer:closed` Emits when the drawer has closed.
 * `drawer:breakpoint` Emits when the drawer has hit a breakpoint.
+* `drawer:toModal` Emits when the drawer is switched to it's modal state.
+* `drawer:toDefault` Emits when the drawer is switched to it's default state.

 ## JavaScript Options